 At the heart of the ViBe Creative District, the 19th Street corridor is a hub of shops, food, and fun that you won’t want to miss.
-While the street is currently undergoing improvements to enhance pedestrian, bicycle, and traffic connections in the ViBe, these spots remain open for business.
-While the project will be completed as early as May 2020, here are some of our favorite spots on 19th Street you can experience today.
+Here are some of our favorite spots on 19th Street you can experience today.

 Three Ships is perfect for early morning pick-me-ups and mid-day coffee and dessert.
 Their homemade hand pies, in mouthwatering flavors like Nutella, are the perfect grab and go food to pair with their house-roasted coffee.
 Wash one down with a Pungo latte, a classic latte made with Three Ships’ rich coffee and lightly sweetened with seasonal berries, like strawberries and blueberries, from the Pungo agricultural district.

 For custom, hand-painted signs and pinstriping, check out Igor’s Custom, a ViBe District favorite, whose work is found all around town.
 His designs are done the old-school way, so you won’t find any computers in his studio.
 To have something personalized, just stop in and talk to the artist, himself.
 While Igor’s work is worthy of a place on your wall on it’s own, add in the fact that Igor is personally responsible for the logo design of a many local and regional staples, including Virginia Beach’s Bay Local Eatery, Three Ships Coffee, and Back Bay Brewing, among many, many others, and this place is a local staple.